 On the face, is the text in Irish 'Banc Ceannais na h-Éireann' (Central Bank of Ireland) 'Nóta dlíthairgthe fiche punt' (Legal tender note twenty pounds).
 Below the signatures are the titles of the signatories in Irish: 'an gobharnóir' (governor) and 'rúnaí na roinne airgeadais' (secretary of the department of finance).

-Daniel O'Connell (1775-1847) [2.], Irish politician and statesman.
+On the right is a prominent portrait of Daniel O'Connell (1775-1847) [2.], Irish politician and statesman.
 The portrait is based on a mezzotint [3.] by John Gubbins [4.] which was acquired by the National Library of Ireland in 1898.

 In the background is a view of Derrynane Abbey in co Kerry [5.], now called Derrynane House, which was the home of O'Connell.
 This view is taken from a contemporary drawing which is in the National library [6.].
 Microprinting of '£20' repeated is on the house and its immediate surrounds.